-These DIY dishwasher soap pods are simple to make and work.
+These DIY dishwasher soap pods are simple to make and work incredibly well.
 They are made with all-natural ingredients to help keep toxins out of your home.

 I have found myself in this position before, along with having a full load of dirty clothes and no laundry soap.
 Times like these leave me digging around to see what I can find in my house to make do.
 These little emergencies have brought me many new DIY recipes that I still use today!